Carlisle Barracks Child, Youth &

 Certification: DoD Certification, the equivalent of state licensing, is based on an Army internal evaluation process to ensure Army CYSS Child Development Centers, Family Child Care Homes and School-Age Programs meet required DoD quality standards.
 All caregivers must meet rigid training, health and safety standards, and are subject to unannounced inspections.

 The appearance of hyperlinks does not constitute endorsement by the U.S. Army of this Web site or the information, products or services contained therein.
-The page is maintained by the Fort Monroe MWR.
+The page is maintained by Carlisle Barracks MWR.
 The U.S. Army does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD Web site.